Holocaust Memorial Day Workshops

 Once a year, around Holocaust Memorial Day we run a Series of Half Day workshops for local schools raising awareness for future generations.
 We are very proud of this annual project which we jointly run with Kingston and Surbiton District Synagogue.

-For the past fourteen years we have been welcoming students from local schools to one of our synagogues to hear a Holocaust survivor, or a descendant, speak about their experiences.
-2020 was the biggest year yet for this project, in which we welcomed around 1400 local school students.
+Since 2007 we have been welcoming students from local schools to one of our synagogues to hear a Holocaust survivor, or a descendant, speak about their experiences.
+We regularly welcome well over 1000 school students to our Synaogogues as part of this project.

 The project consists of a series of half-day workshops, attended by around 100 pupils from a local school - students are usually in Year 9 and therefore aged 13-14.